 The park is often cited as a meeting point between nature and man.
 For more than a thousand years various civilizations have lived in the area.
 Despite the harsh climate man has developed cultivation techniques for the land, which enabled survival in the areas that were earlier covered in thick woods.
 The five towns of Cinque Terre are medieval in architectural style and the area is reknowned for its cuisine and wine.
 If visiting Cinque Terre be sure to sample some fresh sea food or pesto and some grappa or limoncello.

 The Terraces and Vineyards of the Cinque Terre National Park

 Over the years the locals have replaced the woods that covered the mountains with steep slopes used to grow grapes, which are now cultivated on terraces.
 These terraces were created by shattering rock and creating dry stone walls; enabling grape growth in Cinque Terre's harsh climate.
-Be sure to sample some the wine made from these grapes if visiting the area!
+Be sure to sample some of the wine made from these grapes if visiting the area!